JanVotroubek/flutter_ui/notifikacni_aplikace/README.md

 **Welcome!**
 This is a project created at the end of year 2024.
 The whole idea came from Ministry of the Interior.
-It's being made by two IT highschool students from Czechia.
+It's being made by two IT high school students from Czechia.
 Working on it from 7th October till today.

 *This application is still in development and we <ins>don't recommend</ins> you using it.*